ghani35/ROS-Project-/README.md

 <https://ghani35.github.io/assignement_3/>

 ## Jupyter Notebook
+### Definition
 The Jupyter Notebook is an open source web application that you can use to create and share documents that contain live code, equations, visualizations, and text.

+### Assignment
-The user interface of the final assignemnemnt is implemented in a different way using Jupyter notebook, to have a better graphical user interface for cotrolling the robot, as well as a better visualization of the data such as:
+Write a python code in jupyter notebook to develop a quite similar user interface of the final assignment, to have a better graphical user interface for cotrolling the robot, as well as a better visualization of the data such as:
 * line graph of the position of the robot
 * line graph of the distance of the obstacles
 * a bar graph of the reached and unreached goals

 ## Decription of files
 ### Simulator: Gazebo